 - They are smart.
 People seem to love to simply categorise Brazil as a third world country that is backwards, where everyone still lives in trees etc. They are actually more advanced than we are in several ways!
 They use way more Biofuels, they tackle the unemployment problem by creating lots of jobs (like 2 people on a city bus; one to drive and the other to take money who you can pester with questions), they do some things just better than we do (any inter-city bus I’ve taken in Brazil includes a baggage receipt, and the “bag guy” only gives you your bag if you have the corresponding receipt number.
 In Europe, every time the bus stops I have to look out the window to make sure that nobody is stealing my stuff…), rather than create more bad-blood between countries by inventing different visa systems for different people, Brazil simply has a reciprocal visa system.
 Anything a Brazilian has to do to get into your country, you have to do to get into his!
 Good news for Europeans where Brazilians are freely given tourist visas on entry, bad news for Americans, who have to pay $100 and send off an application in advance… just like Brazilians have to do!

-- The beautiful girls (or men).
+- The beautiful men/women.
 In my opinion, Brazil has the most beautiful people on the planet, especially thanks to the melting pot of cultures from all around the world.
 Sadly, there is a misleading belief that Brazilian girls are “easy” that I really hate to hear abroad.
-This is a complete misunderstanding of the culture; based on the points I gave above, because Brazilians are friendly you can approach even the prettiest girl and she’ll be nice to you (sorry, but pretty girls in Europe can sometimes be quite full of themselves!!), because they are warm they will give you a greeting of kisses on the cheek, as in most Latin cultures.
+This is a complete misunderstanding of the culture; based on the points I gave above, because Brazilians are friendly you can approach even the prettiest girl and she’ll be nice to you, because they are warm they will give you a greeting of kisses on the cheek, as in most Latin cultures.
 This is all just being friendly.
 If I ever hear someone speaking badly of Brazilian girls I’ll go Capoeira on them and kick their ass.
 If you want to be anything more than a friend, you have to be charming like anywhere else in the world.
 Rather than being simple sex objects, Brazilian girls are strong women (despite the macho culture) and really fun to spend time with.
-If you’re lucky you may meet a single one and start something special if you are charming enough.
-The reasons I like some Brazilian girls so much after that… I won’t get into (Oh yes, I’m told that the men are good looking too!)
+I’ve been told the men are very charming and good looking too!

 - They are relaxed.
 You learn to love Brazilian time when here.
 It slows you down to the pace of appreciating life much more than being controlled by the gadget on your wrist will ever allow you to.